Federico di Sanseverino: Biography

-On 24 May 1504 Pope Julius II named him papal legate to the Patrimonium Sancti Petri.
+On 24 May 1504, Pope Julius II named him papal legate to the Patrimonium Sancti Petri.
 He became apostolic administrator of the see of Novara on 30 May 1505.
 On 1 May 1510 he opted for the deaconry of Sant'Angelo in Pescheria, while continuing to hold the deaconry of San Teodoro in commendam.

-After the pope threatened to imprison Cardinal Sanseverino in the Castel Sant'Angelo in June 1510, the cardinal joined the pope's enemies.
+There was friction with Julius II over the possession of the Abbey of Chiaravalle, which the king had assigned to him, and his loyalty to France when the pope was reconciled with Venice in February 1510.
+After the pope threatened to imprison Sanseverino in the Castel Sant'Angelo in June 1510, the cardinal joined the pope's enemies.
 In October 1510, he sought refuge, with another four cardinals, in the camp of the French army and went to Milan.
 There, on 16 May 1511, he was one of the signatories of a document calling a council in Pisa for 1 September 1511.
 He did not attend this council after the pope threatened him with excommunication.
-He was present with the French forces at the Battle of Ravenna (1512); Louis XII of France planned to make Cardinal Sanseverino governor of the Papal States after deposing the pope, but this never came to pass.
+He participated with the French forces at the Battle of Ravenna (1512); Louis XII of France planned to make Cardinal Sanseverino governor of the Papal States after deposing the pope, but this never came to pass.
+The choice to support the French resulted in his excommunication and dismissal as cardinal by Julius II in January 1512, who redistributed his numerous benefits to other prelates.

-Following the death of Pope Julius II, Cardinal Sanseverino did not participate in the papal conclave of 1513 that elected Pope Leo X. Shortly thereafter the cardinal was arrested in Florence on the pope's orders, with a promise he would be released if he repented.
+Following the death of Pope Julius II, Cardinal Sanseverino did not participate in the papal conclave of 1513 that elected Pope Leo X. Shortly thereafter, the cardinal was arrested in Florence on the pope's orders, with a promise he would be released if he repented.
 On 17 June 1513 he denounced the schismatical council of Pisa and submitted to the pope's authority in a letter later read at a session of the Fifth Council of the Lateran.
 He and Cardinal Bernardino López de Carvajal arrived in Rome on 27 June 1513 and personally repented in a secret consistory held in Rome.
 He was absolved by the pope, ordered to fast for a month, and restored to the College of Cardinals.

 From June 1513, he was the cardinal protodeacon.
 Shortly later, he was named cardinal protector of the Kingdom of France.
-On 25 June 1515 he was arrested on the pope's orders because it looked like one of his servants had killed a papal guard, but he proved his innocence the next day.
+On 25 June 1515, he was arrested on the pope's orders because it looked like one of his servants had killed a papal guard, but he proved his innocence the next day.
 In November 1515, he was sent as a papal legate to Francis I of France, who met him outside the gates of Bologna.